primeroIMS/primero-x-localized/docs/operations.md

 ```
 This will list all currently running Primero processes.
 You will see the following containers:
  - `primero_application_1`: This is the core application container that runs the Primero API server.
- - `primero_nginx_1`: This is the Nginx Primero web serer container that proxies requests to the API, hosts static resources, and maintains the TLS endpoints.
+ - `primero_nginx_1`: This is the Nginx Primero web server container that proxies requests to the API, hosts static resources, and maintains the TLS endpoints.
  - `primero_worker_1`: This is the queue worker process in charge of executing batch jobs, asynchronous processes, file exports, sending email etc.
  - `primero_solr_1`: This is the search service index, responsible for record search, phonetic search, duplicate detection
  - `primero_postgres_1`: (Optional) This is the Primero database.
 Note that it is not recommended to run a local Tier 4 deployment with a Docker-managed database.
 Instead, if possible, you should leverage an external managed service.